jhuus/BriteKit/README.md

 - SpecValue: spectrograms, each referencing a Segment and SpecGroup
 - SegmentClass: associations between Segment and Class, to identify the classes that occur in a segment

-There are commands to add or delete database records, e.g. `add-cat` and `del-cat` to add or delete a category record.
-In addition, specifying the `--cat` argument with the `extract-all` or `extract-by-image` commands will add the required category record if it does not exist.
-You can plot database spectrograms using `plot-db`, or plot spectrograms for recordings using `plot-rec` or `plot-dir`.
+There are commands to add or delete database records, e.g. [add-cat](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-add-cat) and [del-cat](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-del-cat) to add or delete a category record.
+In addition, specifying the `--cat` argument with the [extract-all](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-extract-all) or [extract-by-image](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-extract-by-image) commands will add the required category record if it does not exist.
+You can plot database spectrograms using [plot-db](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-plot-db), or plot spectrograms for recordings using [plot-rec](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-plot-rec) or [plot-dir](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-plot-dir).
 Once you have a folder of spectrogram images, you can manually delete or copy some of them.
-The `extract-by-image` command will then extract only the spectrograms corresponding to the given images.
-Similarly, the `del-spec` command will delete spectrograms corresponding to the images in a directory.
+The [extract-by-image](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-extract-by-image) command will then extract only the spectrograms corresponding to the given images.
+Similarly, the [del-spec](https://github.com/jhuus/BriteKit/blob/master/command-reference.md#britekit-del-spec) command will delete spectrograms corresponding to the images in a directory.

 It is important to tune spectrogram parameters such as height, width, maximum/minimum frequency and window length for your specific application.
 This is discussed more in the tuning section below, but for now be aware that you can set specific parameters in a YAML file to pass to an extract or plot command.
 For example:
 ```